Suggested progression by level

 Prophetic Biography and Islamic History

-Includes: Prophetic Sirah — Meccan period, Prophetic Sirah — Medinan period, Key figures in Islamic history, Islamic history and civilisation.
+Includes: Prophetic Sirah ﷺ (Meccan period), Prophetic Sirah — Medinan period, Prominent figures in Islamic history, Introduction to Islamic history and civilization.

 Fiqh and Applied Islamic Law